jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

 (2) Regulations made under this section may prescribe offences and penalties for contravention of, or non-compliance with, their provisions, on the conviction of any offender, not exceeding,—
   (a) in the case of an individual, a fine of $10,000; and (b) in the case of a body corporate, a fine of $50,000.
-(3) For the purposes of this section, Crown entity includes the Aviation Security Service established under the Civil Aviation Act 1990.
+(3) For the purposes of this section, Crown entity includes the AvSec as defined in section 5 of the Civil Aviation Act 2023.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 77 Exemptions from regulations